 In line with Principle 14 on Segregation and Portability, CDCC applied the Gross Client Margining (GCM) Regime for the Futures Market.
-Under the GCM Regime, client positions are maintained in a separate GCM/Non-GCM structure and the Margin is calculated at the new account level which reflects the GCM architecture
+Under the GCM Regime, client positions are maintained in a separate GCM/Non-GCM structure and the Margin is calculated at the new account level which reflects the GCM architecture.

 CDCC has an Initial Margin process that establishes levels commensurate with the risks and particular attributes of each product, portfolio and market it serves.
 The design, theory and logic underlying the Base IM and additional margins (add-ons) are generally supported by sound mathematical or statistical methods and robust numerical techniques and approximations.
-CDCC has adopted the Delta-Hedge margining model for derivatives and the Expected Shortfall (ES) model for fixed-income transactions such as repurchase agreements and cash trades.
+CDCC has adopted an approach based on the Price Scan Range and the Volatility Scan Range which are then converted into the Scanning Risk parameter for derivatives and the Expected Shortfall (ES) model for fixed-income transactions such as repurchase agreements and cash trades.